HMS Sussex (1693): History

 Sussex was launched at Chatham Dockyard on 11 April 1693, and was the pride of the Royal Navy.
 As the flagship of Admiral Sir Francis Wheler, she set sail from Portsmouth on 27 December 1693, escorting a fleet of 48 warships and 166 merchant ships to the Mediterranean.

 'Nov.
 22. Kensington.
 Instructions for Sir Francis Wheler, knight, commander-in-chief of a squadron fitted out for the Straits.
 As soon as you join the Spanish armada, pursuant to the instructions of the Lords of the Admiralty, you shall act as most advisable for the annoying of the French, and shall give the Duke of Savoy notice of your arrival in the Mediterranean; and in case he desire your co-operation in any design against the French, you shall use your best endeavours to bring the same to a happy issue.
 During your stay in the Mediterranean you are to correspond as frequently as you can with Viscount Galway, our envoy extraordinary to the Duke of Savoy; and, as far as may be consistent with the service you are employed in, to act according to the advices you shall receive from him.'

-After a short stopover in Cadiz, the fleet entered the Mediterranean.
+After a short stopover in Cádiz, the fleet entered the Mediterranean.
 On 27 February a violent storm hit the flotilla near the Strait of Gibraltar and in the early morning of the third day, Sussex sank.
 All but two "Turks" of the 500 crew on board drowned, including Admiral Wheler, whose body, legend has it, was found on the eastern shore of the rock of Gibraltar in his night-shirt.

 Due to the extent of the fatalities, it was not possible to establish the exact cause of the disaster, but it has been noted that 'the disaster seemed to confirm suspicions already voiced about the inherent instability of 80-gun ships with only two decks, such as the Sussex, and a third deck would be added for new ships of this armament.'

 Besides Sussex, 12 other ships of the fleet sank.
 There were approximately 1,200 casualties in total, in what remains one of the worst disasters in the history of the Royal Navy.